oreoluwa019/personal-income-tax/README.md

 - 2 – Married Filing Separately
 - 3 – Head of Household

+- 4. Follow the prompts on the screen

+## Author
+Oreoluwa

 ## How to Run the Program
 1. Make sure Python 3 is installed
 2. Open a terminal or command prompt